 On What Rides Can I Use the AAP Accessibility Service?

 All of them!
-All of Universal Orlando’s rides across Universal Studios, Islands of Adventure, and Volcano Bay are compliant with the Americans with Disabilities Act (ADA).
+All of Universal Orlando’s rides across Universal Studios, Islands of Adventure, Epic Universe, and Volcano Bay are compliant with the Americans with Disabilities Act (ADA).
 This means that you and your family don’t need to worry about being selective with your planning!

 I highly recommend planning out your day before you go out to all the rides.
 Theme park rides throughout Universal Studios and Islands of Adventure can be spread out, and your favorite rides may not necessarily be next to each other!